island-lang/island-lang.github.io/README.md

 <h1 class="main-header">The Island Programming Language</h1>

-**Island** (**I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of imperative, functional, object-oriented, and logic programming.
+**Island** (originally standing for **I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of functional, imperative and  object-oriented programming as well as incorporating various forms of declarative programming (logic, pattern-driven and knowledge-driven).

-It primarily aims to serve as a pragmatic programming tool for real-world applications, and generally inclined towards the mainstream, sequential programming style.
+It aspires to eventually serve as a pragmatic programming tool for real-world applications, and designed with a strong emphasis on clarity, ease-of-use and aesthetics.

-However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), nor as traditionally object-oriented language.
-It is not intended as a hybrid language, but represents a conceptually independent programming approach named **stateless-sequential programming**.
+The core of the language is characterized by a sequential, statement-driven style.
+However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), or traditionally object-oriented.
+Instead it may be said to represent a conceptually independent programming approach called **stateless-sequential programming**.

 The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.

-A novel, conceptually distinct form of declarative programming called **knowledge-driven programming** is introduced.
-It is currently a part of an ongoing experimental design process and may later mature enough to receive its own dedicated language.
+A new form of declarative programming called **knowledge-driven programming** is introduced.
+It is currently a part of an ongoing experimental design process and may eventually receive its own dedicated language once it becomes sufficiently mature.

 [TOC]
 # Introduction

+## Design philosophy

+* **Programming should be made accessible for every person who wishes to learn it**.
+A language designer's role is to try to make the language as friendly and approachable as possible.
+This doesn't mean that abstractions like types, generics or more advanced features should be avoided.
+Instead, try to make the core of the language beginner-friendly, and more advanced features as transparent and unobtrusive as possible, such that users could learn more of them as they develop their skills.
+* **A programming language doesn't have to look like math or logic formulas**.
+The vast majority of real-world programming tasks have weak, if any, resemblance to abstract mathematics.
+Most programmers would benefit more from comprehensive, domain-specific language features that simplify common tasks, than minimalistic, math-like syntax that is possibly "mathematically beautiful" but either very difficult to understand or becomes unusably complicated even when confronted with mundane real-world problems.
+* **A programming language is a work of art!** It can be made aesthetically pleasing and enjoyable to use.
+That doesn't mean this objective is going to be easy to achieve.
+Beauty requires effort!
+* For the most part, **a programming language should be fully-designed** before it reaches a full implementation stage.
+Spend as much time as needed (even years, if that's what it takes).
+Try to cover all possible aspects, including advanced features, until the design matures into a coherent whole.
+* Many **common programming traps can be prevented right at the design stage**, either by stricter syntax and semantics, better tooling or documentation.
+It is a part of the designer's responsibility to ensure that their language doesn't invite trivial mistakes that frustrate programmers and waste their time.
+* Many **mundane programming tasks can already be made partially, or fully automated**, or for the very least, drastically simplified.
+Machine-learning based tools like [GitHub Copilot](https://copilot.github.com/) are extremely impressive.
+However, much of their contribution is to introduce boilerplate or cut-and-paste code that might be better avoided or replaced with unambiguous semantic annotations that would enable safe and convenient code reuse, of the kind proposed on the [chapter discussing knowledge-driven programming](http://localhost:5500/#universal-identifiers).

+## Main innovations

+* **[Stateless loops](#loops)** (or alternatively **structured loops**) are an approach to iterative control flow that attempts to unify the best of both the imperative and functional idioms.
+Stateless loops are written in a sequential style but are bound by a strict structure that ensures they can be trivially reduced to tail-recursive functional iteration.
+* **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness of the language by abstracting over the notion of the "prior" output of a generator. **Named return variables** provide a safe and restricted form of mutability by enabling the return value to be "accumulated" in a write-only fashion, analogous to an accumulative generator.
+* **[Partially constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of the object's functionality becomes inaccessible.
+The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provide a generalized way to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in syntax, as well as traditional regular expressions.
+They can capture arbitrary patterns within any type of input stream, as well as be written as polymorphic or higher-order abstractions.
+* **[Class-embedded relations](#logic-programming)** enable logic-programming style relations to be encapsulated within immutable container objects.
+Relations can be defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
+* **[Knowledge-driven programming](#knowledge-driven-programming)** is a form of declarative programming where information entities are given precise semantics via universally referenceable schemas, and computations are synthesized at compile-time, by composing chains of inference rules that derive unknown information entities from known ones.

-## Design goals and constraints
+## Technical goals and constraints

 * **All variables and values should be strictly immutable**.
 I.e. both variables (locally and globally scoped) and values (primitive and compound objects, including any of their fields) must maintain their initial value, forever.
 * Adapt common imperative constructs like loops, objects and generators, while maintaining strict adherence to full immutability.